arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 Finally, there's no doubt that Implicit Implementation is, by far, the most common style.

 ## So what's the big deal?
-Despite the drawbacks above, I've decided to start using using more and more extensively the Explicit Implementation, for the reasons depicted below.
+Despite the drawbacks above, I've decided to start using more and more extensively the Explicit Implementation, for the reasons depicted below.
 So far I found a lot of benefits.<br/>
 Bear with me.

 ## Inject dependencies in terms of an interface